Ancillary Claim – Recover Assets Seized for Criminal Forfeiture

 The rules authorizing the court to enter the preliminary order of forfeiture are described in Rule 32.2(b)(2).
 The procedures governing the ancillary proceeding for third parties are outlined in 21 U.S.C. § 853(n) and Fed.
 R. Crim.
 P. 32.2(c).

 The third party must file a valid judicial petition before the deadline announced in the seizure notice.
 If the third party fails to file the petition, the government takes the property when the court enters a final order.
+Guess what?
+The attorneys for the government know most victims will miss the deadlines.
+One could argue the system is set up that way by design.

 The Burden on the Third Party During the Ancillary Proceeding

-• they had an interest in the property at the time of the offense that is superior to the government’s interest; or
+• had an interest in the property at the time of the offense that is superior to the government’s interest; or

-• they acquired the interest after the offense as a bona fide purchaser for value, which means at the time of the purchase, they didn’t have reasonable cause to believe that the property was subject to forfeiture.
+• acquired the interest after the offense as a bona fide purchaser for value, which means at the time of the purchase, they didn’t have reasonable cause to believe that the property was subject to forfeiture.

 21 U.S.C. § 853(n)(6)(B).